mikesmith-ge/instagram-media-downloader-php/README.md

 ## 📋 Overview

+- How to download Instagram photos in PHP
+- Get Instagram video URL programmatically

 **InstagramDownloader** is a simple, open-source PHP tool that extracts media (images and videos) from public Instagram posts by parsing Open Graph meta tags.
 Perfect for educational purposes, prototypes, or small-scale projects.

 ## ✨ Features